sbollmannMRI/vnm/README.md

 2. Create a local folder where the downloaded software packages will be stored, e.g. ~/vnm in Mac and Linux, or C:\vnm in Windows

-3. Open a terminal, and type the folowing command to automatically download the vnm container and run it:
+3. Open a terminal, and type the folowing command to automatically download the vnm container and run it (Mac, Windows, Linux commands listed below)

 Mac:
 ```